init-cb/init-cb/README.md

 ## Hi there 👋

-### You could call me Bo.
-I'm a graduate student who majors in BME of CCMU Xuanwu hospital in China.
+### I'm a Ph.D student at PUMC Fuwai hospital in China.

 if you want to contact me, you could email to init_cb@163.com.
 <!--